glcraft/aio/README.md

 - `--creds_path`: Path to the credentials file.
 Default is `~/.config/aio/creds.yaml`.

-- `--engine`: Name of the AI engine to use.
+- `-e|--engine`: Name of the AI engine to use.
 You can optionally append a custom prompt name from the [configuration file](#configuration) (e.g., `openai:command`).

-- `--input`: User text prompt that will be used for interaction with the AI engine.
+- `input`: User text prompt that will be used for interaction with the AI engine.

+- `-h|--help`: Display the help message.

 Note : `aio` can't read input from stdin for now but will in the future.